qimaqi/ShapeSplats-Gaussian-MAE/README.md

 </div>

 ## Acknowledgements
 We sincerely thank the ShapeNet and ModelNet teams for their efforts in creating and open-sourcing the datasets.
+We express our gratitude to the team of PointMAE for providing the public codebase, which served as the foundation for our further development.